Eating Seasonal Food in Negros What Appears and Disappears

 Food is prepared:

-- when itโs abundant
+- when it’s abundant

-- when itโs affordable
+- when it’s affordable

 - when people expect it